 Creation and Purpose: The Board of Regents approves of the creation of the Risk and Security Assessment Committee to serve as a discretionary, advisory committee to the associate provost of international and border programs.
-The committee will be charged with being a resource to examine the safety and security conditions relative to existing and newly proposed exchange programs, faculty led study abroad, external provider programs, student NMSU Policy Manual Chapter 2 Page 52 of 86 research projects and service learning programs.
+The committee will be charged with being a resource to examine the safety and security conditions relative to existing and newly proposed exchange programs, faculty led study abroad, external provider programs, student research projects and service learning programs.